Edging Timer β free, guided session timer for solo edging

 How long should an edging session be?+

-Beginners typically run 15-25 minutes (3-5 cycles in Slow rhythm).
-With practice, sessions can extend to 45-90 minutes.
-The Edge timer doesn't cap session length โ it just keeps cycling until you stop.
+Beginners typically run 15-25 minutes with the Warm-up or Steady preset.
+With practice, sessions can extend to 45-90 minutes (Marathon preset).
+The Edge timer doesn't cap session length β it just keeps cycling until you stop.

 Does the timer work without video?+

-Yes โ pick 'Timer only' in /session.
-You'll get a breath-paced visual ring + audio cues without any clips.
+Yes β pick 'Timer only' in /session.
+You'll get a phase-paced ring + audio cues without any clips.
 Useful for low-stim training, public commutes, or when you want full focus on breathwork.

 Can I customize cycle lengths?+